brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/rest/README.md

 ![Postman](../../img/postmanFindShipment.jpg "postman")

 ## 6. Add an updatePackageService
 Our shipment document has package information.
 This shipment document has a good deal of information on the packages.
 But with out realizing it we have already started using the [extended reference](https://www.mongodb.com/blog/post/building-with-patterns-the-extended-reference-pattern) design pattern.
+We have used that pattern by taking the required fields for the package and inserting them into the shipment document.
+This allows us to quickly gather information on the shipment and all the packages in one document.

 Lets take a look at the document we expect in the shipping document and a guess at what our 3rd party shipper will provide.
 Its possible they could rent a certain amount of square feet and esitmate a certian number of packages in the shipping document, but we wont know what they are until they arrive.
 We must integrate these packages with the Pronto tag_id that will be placed on each package so that it can be scanned with the same scanners used to track passanger luggage.

 ```
     "packages": [